 ETHS 380.
 Native American Tribal Systems (3).

-An overview of three tribes from different parts of the U.S. Covers historical background, discussion of governments, and information about culture and prominent individuals through lecture, discussion and movies.
+Overview of three tribes from different parts of the U.S. Covers historical background, discussion of governments, and information about culture and prominent individuals through lecture, discussion and movies.
 Course includes diversity content.

 ETHS 381.
 Special Topics (1-3).